MrMicky-FR/WorldEditSelectionVisualizer/README.md

 **Documentation**

-A JavaDoc documentation is available at http://martinambrus.github.io/WorldEdit-ServerSide-Visualizer/javadoc, in case you'd feel the need to hack into the plugin :-P
+A [JavaDoc documentation](http://martinambrus.github.io/WorldEdit-ServerSide-Visualizer/javadoc) is available, in case you'd feel the need to hack into the plugin :-P

 **Screenshots**